findchris/rooster/README.markdown

     sudo gem install chronic

-If you are using Rails 3, add these lines to your GEMSPEC file
+If you are using Rails 3, add these lines to your Gemfile file

 	# For Rooster
 	gem 'daemons', '1.1.0'